Dividend Growth Split Corp. (DDWWF) Stock Analysis

 DDWWF Valuation & Market Position

-Relative to its peer group, DDWWF's quantitative score of 63/100 is roughly in line with the peer average of 70/100.
+With a $327M market cap, Dividend Growth Split Corp. sits in the small-cap segment of the market.
+Relative to its peer group, DDWWF's quantitative score of 63/100 is roughly in line with the peer average of 73/100.

 DDWWF Financials